Medical education and research (1979 − 1988)

 – University of Regensburg (pre-clinical terms).

 – University of Erlangen-Nuremberg (clinicle terms), start with doctoral thesis.

 – Visiting researcher at Sloan Kettering Cancer Center, New York, USA.

 Medical education for Internal Medicine (1988 − 1995)

 – Med.
 Klinik III, Immunology-Rheumatology, University Hospital, Erlangen.

 – Med.
 Klinik IV, Nephrology, Municipal Hospital, Nuremberg.

 – Med.
 Klinik V, Haemato-Oncology, Municipal Hospital, Nuremberg.

 My thirst for knowledge is based on the principle of never standing still, avoiding dead ends, treading new paths and always looking out beyond the horizon.
-My laboratory work started with MLC (mixed lymphocyte culture) and continued through the interleukin-cytokine era, ADCC (antibody-dependent cellular cytotoxicity) with various function tests for neutrophils, NK (natural killer cell) and CTL (cytotoxic T-lymphocyte) assays, monoclonal antibody production, establishment of cell lines up to tumor immunity iREM.
+My laboratory work started with MLC (mixed lymphocyte culture) and continued through the interleukin-cytokine era, ADCC (antibody-dependent cellular cytotoxicity) with various function tests for neutrophils, NK (natural killer cell) and CTL (cytotoxic T-lymphocyte) assays, monoclonal antibody production, establishment of cell lines up to iREM cancer therapy.